andik101/redis-kubernetes/README.md

 $ kubectl delete -f redis-statefulset.yaml
 ```

-The commands removes Redis Kubernetes components associated with, but does not delete the data because they are stored in PVC.
+The commands remove Redis Kubernetes components associated with, but does not delete the data because they are stored in PVC.
 If you will reinstall or upgrade the Redis, your data will be automatically backup.

 If you delete the StorageClass or PVC name: redis-ssd, all your data will be lose.